Before you buy or sell, remember to ask the right questions. The more information you have, the more confident you will be.

 - Third party shipping/ transport documentation, specifically detailing the asset acquired (including registration numbers, serial numbers etc.) which proves removal from UK.

 - Certified copy of your VAT certificate and/or equivalent i.e. Tax Cert and/or official document from the Revenue stating your EU VAT registration number including the 2-letter country prefix code – to be supplied at time of purchase.

 - VAT authorisation form – fully completed, SIGNED and DATED.

 - ID for individuals involved – to be supplied at time of purchase & collection.

 When can I collect my goods?

-Goods must be paid for in full before any items can be removed from the auction yard.
+Once cleared funds have been received for all lots on an invoice, collection can be arranged.
 All items purchased must be collected within the time specified after the auction.
-Any items not collected within the period specified will attract a daily storage charge, per item.
+Any items not collected within the period specified will attract a daily storage charge, per day, per item.